nf-core/website/markdown/events/2023/bytesize_workflow_safety.md

 ## Bytesize: Workflow safety and immutable objects

-This week, Rob Syme ([@robsyme](https://github.com/robsyme)) will talk about best practice for workflow safety in groovy-based Nextflow with immutable objects.
+This week, Rob Syme ([@robsyme](https://github.com/robsyme)) will talk about how to avoid introducing subtle concurrency bugs in your Nextflow workflows by safely modifying objects (or more specifically, by _not_ modifying objects) when writing Groovy closures.